vladimir-vg/batiscaph/README.md

  - [ ] display how long it took to execute each line in batiscaph steps.
  - [ ] when context is selected, highlight all time segments where lines of this context were executed.

+ - [ ] make javascript tree/layout looks exactly as delta, but with some additional calculated data.
  - [ ] figure out how to correctly display one process owning many ports.
  - [ ] generate process mention expressions using record syntax when possible.
  - [ ] mechanism of skipping some of the messages if there are too many of them.
 Properly display that some messages were skipped.